dangazineu/agentza/experimental/reference/SPEC.md

 **Mandatory HTTP Headers for Paid APIs:**

 - **`X-Proof-of-Funds`:** A base64 encoded representation of the Genesis Block from the caller’s escrow account microledger.
 This Block should include a Seal Attachment element with the original escrow account information, so it can be parsed and validated by the callee.

-TODO: demonstrate the decoded header
+  *Decoded Example:* (see section under Bank: Create Escrow)

 - **`X-Allowance`:** A base64 encoded Block representing the maximum amount the callee is allowed to charge for this request.
 This Block must include a Seal Attachment element with an unencoded `allowance` JSON object.
 This Block must be signed by the caller.

-TODO: demonstrate the decoded header
+  *Decoded Example:*

+       ```json
+       {
+         "blockNumber": 2,
+         "previousBlockHash": "<computed hash from previous block>",
+         "digitalFingerprint": "<computed hash>",
+         "timeImprint": "<ISO-8601 timestamp>",
+         "seals": [
+           {
+             "sealType": "SHA-256",
+             "sealValue": "<hash computed over the allowance payload>"
+           }
+         ],
+         "signatures": [
+           {
+             "algorithm": "RSA",
+             "value": "<caller signature>"
+           }
+         ],
+        "sealAttachments": [
+          {
+            "name": "allowance",
+            "value": "base64 encoded Allowance JSON object"
+          }
+        ]
+       }
+       ```
+     - Example `Allowance` JSON object
+     ```json
+        {
+           "maxCharge": 10,
+           "currency": "USD"
+         }
+     ```

 **Behavior for Paid API Calls:**

 - Include proof-of-funds (the escrow account’s genesis block).
-- Validate that the Block conforms to the microledger specification (validate fingerprints and signatures)
+- Validate that the Block conforms to the microledger specification (validate digital fingerprints and signatures).
 - Validate that the escrow account remains active (i.e., the `activeDurationInSeconds` window has not expired).
 - Either create or locate a local in-memory microledger representing the transaction history between the caller and callee within the current microledger represented by the proof-of-funds.
 - Ensure that the `X-Allowance` header value does not exceed the current ledger balance.
-- Ensure that the `X-Allowance` header is the next logical block in the local representation of the microledger (block numbers matches last block + 1)
+- Ensure that the `X-Allowance` header is the next logical block in the local representation of the microledger (block number matches last block + 1).
 - Upon successful processing, the response should include a header named `X-Fee`.
 This header is a Block including a Seal Attachment with a `fee` object representing how much was spent.
 It should also include a Seal with the hash of the actual response.
-- If the request suceeds, the callee appends the `X-Allowance` block to the end of the local microledger, followed by the `X-Fee` block.
+- If the request succeeds, the callee appends the `X-Allowance` block to the end of the local microledger, followed by the `X-Fee` block.
 The caller does the same.
 - Subsequent requests between the same caller and callee will only include the original genesis block (`X-Proof-of-Funds`) and the latest `X-Allowance` (in the request) and `X-Fee` (in the response).
-It is up to the caller anc callee to maintain their own representation of the microledger and ensure it remains valid.
+It is up to the caller and callee to maintain their own representation of the microledger and ensure it remains valid.

+- **Decoded Response Header Examples:**

+     - For `X-Allowance` the decoded value example should be:
+    TODO document the fee header, as well as the fee json object in the same way that the allowance header was documented.
 ---

 ### Sleeper